ANAY-prog-777/ROCK-PAPER-SCISSOR-GAME/README.md

 # ROCK-PAPER-SCISSOR-GAME
-i made this project as a hackclub project its a claassic rock, paper, scissors game built from Python.
+i made thiis project as a hackclub project its a claassic rock, paper, scissors game built from Python.
 I designed this as a lightweight, terminal-based project to focus on  logic, user input handling, and creating a fun, interactive experience, its a fun game. built in python and it took around 2-2:30 h

 ## 🚀 Why I built this